-The number of LEH authorizations issued depends on the success rates of hunters from previous years.
+LEH authorizations are distributed via a lottery among resident hunters who apply.
+The number of authorizations issued depends on the success rates of hunters from previous years.
 Where hunter success is low, a larger number of authorizations are issued to achieve a target harvest compared to areas or species where hunter success is high.
 Note that issuing a large number of authorizations where the target harvest is small carries the risk that circumstances not under management control might allow hunters to over-achieve (e.g., unexpectedly favourable hunting conditions) and hence exceed the target harvest.
 In addition, safety and quality of the hunting experience may be compromised if too many authorizations are issued.
-To control for these risks, the number of authorizations issued is conservative.
+To control for these risks, the number of authorizations issued is conservative and may be adjusted based on harvest monitoring information that is collected.